ToesTasteBad/Murder-Mystery/Murder Mystery/Opening Info.md

 Welcome to the Murder Mystery!
-Before we get started, there a couple of things you need to know.
+Before we get started, there are a couple of things you need to know.
 - This is a Murder Mystery and you're all here to solve it!
 - The evening will be broken into 30 minute rounds.
 - You've all been assigned characters, and over the course of the evening, you will be given tasks to complete.
 It's very important that you complete them!
 The mystery may become impossible to solve if you don't.